 The signs and symptoms of the different types of dermatitis are similar, and the first signs are usually dry, red and itchy skin.
 Flaking, blistering, cracking, swelling and pain can follow, and the symptoms can be so severe the sufferer is unable to carry on doing the type of work that caused the condition.
 Most cases of dermatitis occur on the hands and forearms, though other areas can also be affected, such as the face.

-Under COSHH, employers must prevent, or control, employees' exposure both to substances that can cause skin problems and disease and to substances that can enter the body through the skin and cause problems elsewhere.
+Under COSHH, employers are legally required to prevent - or adequately control - employees' exposure both to substances that can cause skin problems and disease and to substances that can enter the body through the skin and cause health problems elsewhere.